 But not every song generates enough revenue to live off of.
-Sometimes entire albums or careers don’t cut it.
+Sometimes entire albums or careers don’t cut it and that can leave you with the question, “How do music royalties really work?”.
 Apparently Rolling Stones bassist Bill Wyman can’t live off royalties, and neither can Metallica.
 The main character in About a Boy was able to do it, which you might think is just artistic license, but every time “American Pie” plays in the grocery store, Don McLean earns money – so is it possible?

-What Are Royalties and What Industries Use Them?
+What Are Music Royalties and What Other Industries Use Royalties?

 Performing Rights – When a song is played on the radio, the songwriter earns a performance royalty.
 It’s not just radio play either – songs are entitled to income if they’re played at the grocery store, in a stadium when a hockey team scores a goal, or over the phone while you’re waiting for a customer service agent to pick up the line.
 Determining the rates of payment for performing rights can be complicated, as it is based on the number of listeners and the location of use.
 “American Pie” is apparently played somewhere in the world 500 times a day (and Don McLean earns every time it airs).

-Other Rights – In addition to these common royalty packages, there are a number of other rights and rates of payment.
+Other Rights – In addition to these common music royalty packages, there are a number of other rights and rates of payment that play into how music royalties work.
 Royalties are paid on print rights to songs when copies of the score are sold.
 Authors receive book royalties based on the distribution and sale of titles.
 The owner of a piece of land can negotiate a natural resource lease to offer rights to the resources the land contains, then receive royalty payments based on the sale of those resources.

 Who’s Making What?

-Some songs last a lifetime.
+Some songs last a lifetime when you consider how music royalties work.
 Don McLean still earns roughly $300,000 annually for “American Pie”.
 But, while a lasting hit song is the dream, it’s not possible for every artist.
 According to a recent interview with Kirk Hammett of Metallica, the band can no longer live off their royalty checks (though it is likely that their idea of “living” is a little more expensive than musicians touring in vans and begging fans to buy merchandise).
 If nothing else, Metallica is closer to the rags to riches story that every artist strives for, just like J.K.
 Rowling and the Harry Potter series (which has earned her about £560 million).

 If you’ve got the gift, writing a hit song or penning the next bestseller may turn out to be the easy part.
-Fortunately, once you’ve done it, there are professionals who manage royalty earnings.
+Fortunately, once you’ve done it, there are professionals who manage royalty earnings and know how music royalties work.
 You just need to be aware of your rights.
 These days, you probably won’t even need to open your mailbox to retrieve your check.
 Despite being known as “mailbox money”, royalty payments are more and more directly deposited into the bank accounts of songwriters and authors.